 The more C-sections (incisions) you’ve had, the higher the risk of uterine rupture.
 Thus, the best VBAC candidates have only had one C-section (optimal), or two at the most.

-The C-section was performed to protect baby’s health, not yours
+The C-section was performed to protect the baby’s health, not yours

 The reason for your prior C-section matters to the physician.
-If you had a C-section because something was happening to baby (low heart rate, signs of distress, etc.) that’s one thing.
-If it occurred because the your physical labor wasn’t progressing as it should (cervix not dilating, a small pelvis, genital herpes, etc.), the doctor may advise a C-section for future deliveries.
+If you had a C-section because something was happening to the baby (low heart rate, signs of distress, etc.), that’s one thing.
+Suppose it occurred because your physical labor wasn’t progressing as it should (cervix not dilating, a small pelvis, genital herpes, etc.).
+In that case, the doctor may advise a C-section for future deliveries.

 You have a healthy, non-risk pregnancy